 6. Reliance Jio 4G:

-All Indian smartphone brands were expecting arrival of 4G in India by 2018.
+All Indian smartphone brands were expecting the arrival of 4G in India by 2018.

 But, Reliance Jio rapidly spread 4G connectivity in the country.